Mountain biking: 1970s–1980s

 The first mountain bikes were basically road bicycle frames (with heavier tubing and different geometry) with a wider frame and fork to allow for a wider tire.
 The handlebars were also different in that they were a straight, transverse-mounted handlebar, rather than the dropped, curved handlebars that are typically installed on road racing bicycles.
 Also, some of the parts on early production mountain bicycles were taken from the BMX bicycle.
 Other contributors were Otis Guy and Keith Bontrager.

 Tom Ritchey built the first regularly available mountain bike frame, which was accessorized by Gary Fisher and Charlie Kelly and sold by their company called MountainBikes (later changed to Fisher Mountain Bikes, then bought by Trek, still under the name Gary Fisher, currently sold as Trek's "Gary Fisher Collection").
 The first two mass-produced mountain bikes were sold in the early 1980s: the Specialized Stumpjumper and Univega Alpina Pro.
 In 1988, The Great Mountain Biking Video was released, soon followed by others.
 In 2007, Klunkerz: A Film About Mountain Bikes was released, documenting mountain bike history during the formative period in Northern California.
 Additionally, a group of mountain bikers called the Laguna Rads formed a club during the mid eighties and began a weekly ride, exploring the uncharted coastal hillsides of Laguna Beach, California.
 Industry insiders suggest that this was the birth of the freeride movement, as they were cycling up and down hills and mountains where no cycling specific trail network prexisted.
-The Laguna Rads have also held the longest running downhill race once a year since 1986.
+The Laguna Rads have also held the longest-running downhill race once a year since 1986.

-At the time, the bicycle industry was not impressed with the mountain bike, regarding mountain biking to be short-term fad.
+At the time, the bicycle industry was not impressed with the mountain bike, regarding mountain biking as a short-term fad.
 In particular, large manufacturers such as Schwinn and Fuji failed to see the significance of an all-terrain bicycle and the coming boom in 'adventure sports'.
 Instead, the first mass-produced mountain bikes were pioneered by new companies such as MountainBikes (later, Fisher Mountain Bikes), Ritchey, and Specialized.
-Specialized was an American startup company that arranged for production of mountain bike frames from factories in Japan and Taiwan.
+Specialized was an American startup company that arranged for the production of mountain bike frames from factories in Japan and Taiwan.
 First marketed in 1981, Specialized's mountain bike largely followed Tom Ritchey's frame geometry, but used TIG welding to join the frame tubes instead of fillet-brazing, a process better suited to mass production, and which helped to reduce labor and manufacturing cost.
 The bikes were configured with 15 gears using derailleurs, a triple chainring, and a cogset with five sprockets.